-For further information in relation to the above-mentioned ordinary and extraordinary contributions, please see the Issuer's audited consolidated first half financial report at 30 June 2020 and the Unaudited Consolidated Interim Report as at 30 September 2020 - Press Release, incorporated by reference herein.
+For further information in relation to the above-mentioned ordinary and extraordinary contributions, please see the Issuer's audited consolidated annual financial report at 31 December 2020, incorporated by reference herein.

-1.3.4 Risks connected with the entry into force of new accounting principles and changes to applicable accounting principles

-The UniCredit Group is exposed, like other parties operating in the banking sector, to the effects of the entry into force and subsequent application of new accounting principles or standards and regulations and/or changes to them (including those resulting from IFRS as endorsed and adopted into European law).
-Specifically, in the future, the UniCredit Group may need to revise the accounting and regulatory treatment of some existing assets and liabilities and transactions (and related income and expense), with possible negative effects, including significant ones, on the estimates in financial plans for future years and this could lead the Group to having to restate financial data published previously.
+1.3.4 Risks connected with the entry into force of new accounting principles and changes to applicable accounting principles the UniCredit Group may need to revise the accounting and regulatory treatment of some existing assets and liabilities and transactions (and related income and expense), with possible negative effects, including significant ones, on the estimates in financial plans for future years and this could lead the Group to having to restate financial data published previously.